-It has been five months since it was first reported NHSX was developing a contact-tracing app which aimed to monitor and contain the spread of Covid-19.
+It has been six months since it was first reported NHSX was developing a contact-tracing app which aimed to monitor and contain the spread of Covid-19.

 After an initial trial in May the app was abandoned due to technical failings, with the government announcing it would work with Apple and Google using the tech giants APIs to develop a new version of the app.

 A trial of that version was announced on 13 August, again involving the Isle of Wight as well as NHS volunteer respondents in the UK.
 From the following week residents in the London borough of Newham will start trialing the app.